-- Undergraduate GPA 3.2 on a 4.0 scale and an overall minimum graduate GPA of 3.5 - Master's degree in Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Pediatric Nurse Practitioner or Family Psychiatric Mental Health Nurse Practitioner, Adult-Gerontology Clinical Nurse Specialist and state and national certification as an AGNP, FNP, PNP, NPP or CNS - Current New York State license registration certificate. - Current New York State Registration as a Nurse Practitioner or Clinical Nurse Specialist - Current National Certificate as a Nurse Practitioner or Clinical Nurse Specialist - One year of recent clinical nursing experience is required. - Three letters of recommendation attesting to clinical competency; one recommendation must be from a supervisor or manager - A completed application with current curriculum vitae (professional resume) - Possess basic computer skills related to application software and information processing - Submission of transcripts of all undergraduate and graduate coursework - Written essay pertaining to the reason applicant is pursuing a DNP - Health and professional requirements as determined by the nursing program (see Pre-Clinical/ Practicum Requirements) - An interview with the Associate Dean and Director of the DNP Program and Faculty
+- Undergraduate GPA 3.2 on a 4.0 scale and an overall minimum graduate GPA of 3.5 - Master's degree as Adult-Gerontology Primary Care Nurse Practitioner, Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Family Psychiatric Mental Health Nurse Practitioner, Adult-Gerontology Clinical Nurse Specialist and state and national certification as an ANP, AGACNP, AGPCNP, FNP, PNP, FPMHNP or CNS - Current New York State license registration certificate. - Current New York State Registration as a Nurse Practitioner or Clinical Nurse Specialist - Current National Certificate as a Nurse Practitioner or Clinical Nurse Specialist - One year of recent clinical nursing experience is required. - Three letters of recommendation attesting to clinical competency; one recommendation must be from a supervisor or manager - A completed application with current curriculum vitae (professional resume) - Possess basic computer skills related to application software and information processing - Submission of transcripts of all undergraduate and graduate coursework - Written essay pertaining to the reason applicant is pursuing a DNP - Health and professional requirements as determined by the nursing program - An interview with the Associate Dean, Director of the DNP Program and Faculty